 Auto loans can either be secured or unsecured.
-For secured car loans, the lender will put a lien on an asset owned by the borrower.
-Most secured loans will put a lien on the car being purchased.
-However, other types of secured auto loans may put a lien on another car or a house owned by the borrower.
-Consumers should make sure they know what assets secure their loans.
+For most secured car loans, the lender will put a lien on the asset that is being bought by the borrower.
+However, other types of secured loans may put a lien on another asset, such as a car or a house owned by the borrower.
+A lien on an asset allows the lender to repossess that asset if payments are not made as agreed.
+You should know what assets secure your loan.

 Unsecured loans, on the other hand, do not allow lenders to repossess any assets if payments are missed.
 Instead, lenders have to go after the delinquent borrower through other legal means.
 This raises the cost and interest rate of most unsecured loans.